barde/cubeCellVolkszaehler/README.md

 ## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU Affero General Public License v3.0 (AGPLv3) - see the [LICENSE](LICENSE) file for details.

+This means:
+- ✅ You can use, modify, and distribute this software
+- ✅ You can use it for commercial purposes
+- ⚠️ You must disclose source code when distributing
+- ⚠️ You must use the same license for modifications
+- ⚠️ Network use requires source disclosure (SaaS provision)

 ## 🙏 Acknowledgments